FraCorti/MLProject/README.md

 # Neuradillo
 For the Machine Learning [course](https://esami.unipi.it/esami2/programma.php?c=42276&aa=2019&docente=MICHELI&insegnamento=&sd=0) we developed Neuradillo, a library to build and train feedforward neural networks in C++ exploiting [Armadillo](http://arma.sourceforge.net/) numerical library.
 The main implemented techniques are gradient descent with backpropagation, k-fold cross-validation and grid-search (parallel and sequential).
-Multiple activation functions are available (sigmoid, tanh, relu and linear).

 We tested our library on [Monks datasets](https://archive.ics.uci.edu/ml/datasets/MONK%27s+Problems) and on a specific dataset given by the professor.
-All the tests were made with different models using one to five hidden layers.
 More information about the project and the algorithms we implemented can be found in the [report](https://github.com/GiovanniSorice/MLProject/blob/master/docs/report/relazione.pdf).
 ## Getting started

 ### Prerequisites